HasanIjaz-HB/Cryptography-Project-II/README.md

 # Cryptography-Project-II
+## Phase I: Developing software for the Registration and Station-to-Station Protocols
-Phase II: Developing software for receiving messages from other clients
+## Phase II: Developing software for receiving messages from other clients